 If these treatments don’t provide relief from your pain, spinal surgery may be an option, but only if you have nerve damage or the condition causing the back pain does not heal after a long period of time.

-For more information about back pain or to make an appointment with a spine specialist, call Norton Leatherman Spine Center at (502) 584-7525.
+For more information about chronic back pain or to make an appointment with a spine specialist, please call the Norton Leatherman Spine Center at (502) 584-7525.